diellidemjaha/shak-ks/README.md

 # SHAK-KS
-web development repo for Wordpress Theme customization for SHAK-KS
+web development repo for Wordpress Theme customization for "Services of Architect of Capital city"